choria-legacy/marionette-collective/website/simplerpc/clients.md

 ## Sending SimpleRPC requests without discovery and blocking

-Usually this section will not apply to you, I am demonstrating a technique that lets you use the normal _Client#sendreq_ method to send SimpleRPC requests, you would do this only in cases where you had no interest in any of the following:
+Usually this section will not apply to you.
+The client libraries support sending a request without waiting for a reply.
+This could be useful if you want to clean yum caches but don't really care if it actually happens everywhere.

+You will loose these abilities:

  * Knowing if your request was received by any agents
  * Any stats about processing times etc